craftsbyshuvro/Sentiment_Analysis/README.md

 ```
 - /src/01.Preporcessing.ipynb --> This file is responsible for preprocessing the dataset
-- /src/02.Classification.ipynb --> This file
+- /src/02.Classification.ipynb --> This file does the job for classification
 - /src/data --> Here you can keep the dataset after downloading (Follow Installation Instruction)
-- img ----------> Images folder for the readme
+- img ----------> folder contains images for the readme
 ```

 ## Project Architectural Overview